 The sort a wooden baby Jesus would wear in a conservative religious household in which such regal statuettes are common.

 So common are the Jesus figurines – or family mascots – that baby Jesus spotting becomes a pastime as the pigeons flutter across the cobbles and the devout carry them to and from church.

 In the shops that cling into the alcoves of the Old Town, amid the Mickey Mouse piñatas and the medicinal local herbs, baby Jesus outfits stand for sale, with tassels in silk and gold.

-Thus, there are policeman baby Jesus outfits and stethoscopes for doctor baby Jesuses, various firefighter hats and business suits and yet others that I suspect in another time and another age would lead to charge of blasphemy.
+Thus, there are police baby Jesus outfits and stethoscopes for baby Jesuses.
+Various firefighter hats and business suits and yet others that I suspect in another time and another age would lead to charge of blasphemy.

 But, however attired, these babies are cherished.
 They grow to become family heirlooms – and when they burn or break there’s one man to the rescue.